 Project Leader: Kim Doell, Department of Cognition, Emotion, and Methods in Psychology

-Co-Pi’s: Laura Koesten, Research Group Visualization and Data Analysis and Claus Lamm, Department of Cognition, Emotion, and Methods in Psychology
+Co-PI’s: Laura Koesten, Research Group Visualization and Data Analysis and Claus Lamm, Department of Cognition, Emotion, and Methods in Psychology